2026 WNBA season

-The 2026 WNBA season will be the 30th season of the Women's National Basketball Association (WNBA).

-The league will expand from 13 to 15 teams with the addition of the Portland Fire and Toronto Tempo, first announced in 2024.
+The 2026 WNBA season is the 30th and current season of the Women's National Basketball Association (WNBA).
+The league expanded from 13 to 15 teams with the addition of the Portland Fire and Toronto Tempo, first announced in 2024.
 This followed the addition of the Golden State Valkyries in 2025.

-In October 2025 the WNBA announced that the Chicago Sky will host the 2026 WNBA All-Star Game and related events for the second time in franchise history.
-The All-Star game will be played at the United Center on Saturday, July 25, while the three-point contest and Skills Challenge will take place on Friday, July 24, at Wintrust Arena.
+In October 2025, the WNBA announced that the Chicago Sky would host the 2026 WNBA All-Star Game and related events for the second time in franchise history.
+The All-Star game was played at the United Center on Saturday, July 25, while the three-point contest and Skills Challenge took place on Friday, July 24, at Wintrust Arena.

+This will be the last season for the Connecticut Sun in Uncasville, Connecticut after Houston Rockets owner Tilman Fertitta purchased the franchise with the intention to relocate the team to Houston to revive the Houston Comets.

 Offseason

 Collective bargaining agreement

 The current WNBA Collective Bargaining Agreement (CBA), signed in 2020, was originally to run through 2027, but the Women's National Basketball Player's Association (WNBPA) opted out in October 2024, accelerating its termination to October 31, 2025.

 The previous CBA was signed in January 2020, covering the 2020–2027 seasons.
 The agreement introduced increased salaries, maternity and family benefits, and improved travel conditions.